 As you progress, you'll develop the knowledge and skills acquired in your first year, giving both depth and breadth to your learning.
 You'll be able to choose optional modules to widen your knowledge or bring your specialism into focus.

-In Year 1, you'll study six core modules, which introduce some of the key concepts and techniques used in business and management.
-The modules give a broad overview of topics you may want to specialise in in later years, with assessments designed to develop your academic skills.
+In Year 1, you'll study core modules which introduce some of the key concepts and techniques used in business and management.
+The modules give a broad overview of topics you may want to specialise in, with assessments designed to develop your academic skills.

 In addition to the above you will also need to complete our online Academic Integrity module.

 This module covers some of the essential skills and knowledge which will help you to study independently and produce work of a high academic standard which is vital for success at York.

 In Year 2 you'll develop your understanding further and explore some new areas of study.
 Modules build on the concepts introduced in Year 1.
 You'll explore challenging questions and apply your learning to practical business problems.

 You will also study two option modules.
 In previous years, options have covered topics such as:

 You can also choose to add a placement with a year abroad before your final year.

 In your final year you can choose to develop new skills, take a closer look at topics you're familiar with, or investigate an interesting subject in detail.

 You will also study four option modules.
 In previous years, options have covered topics such as: